Winter storm moves up East Coast

 Thousands of travelers had flights canceled up and down the East Coast because of the winter weather and the shooting at Fort Lauderdale-Hollywood International Airport in Florida.

-Alexia Marramarco a French foreign exchange student on her way back to Georgia State University in Atlanta, was one of them.
+Alexia Marramarco, a French foreign exchange student on her way back to Georgia State University in Atlanta, was one of them.

 First, her flight Friday from Paris to Fort Lauderdale was diverted to Miami because of the shooting.
 Then, after being bused to Fort Lauderdale, Marramarco learned her connecting flight to Atlanta was canceled because of weather.